JCansta/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 9: change the mode of a file to - rwxr-x-wx script 10: make the permissions of a file same as another file script 11: change permissions of all subdirectories
+script 9: change the mode of a file to - rwxr-x-wx script 10: make the permissions of a file same as another file script 11: change permissions of all subdirectories script 12: make a directory with set permissions